-- Sec.
-32. (1) A charge or specification shall not be referred to a general courtmartial for trial until a thorough and impartial investigation of all matters set forth in the charge or specification has been made.
-The conduct of this investigation is the responsibility of the officer exercising special court-martial jurisdiction over the accused and shall include inquiry as to the truth of the matter set forth in the charges, consideration of the form of charges, and a recommendation as to the disposition which should be made of the case in the interest of justice and discipline.
-The investigating officer shall submit a formal report to the convening authority, the state judge advocate, and the accused.
-This report shall include the following: - (a) A statement of the name, organization, or address of counsel and information as to the presence or absence of counsel throughout the proceedings if counsel has been requested by the accused. - (b) A summarized statement of all relevant testimony including the names and units, if applicable, of the Rendered Thursday, June 7, 2018 persons giving testimony.
+- (1) A charge or specification must not be referred to a general court-martial for trial until a thorough and impartial investigation of all matters set forth in the charge or specification has been made.
+The conduct of this investigation is the responsibility of the officer exercising special court-martial jurisdiction over the accused and must include inquiry as to the truth of the matter set forth in the charges, consideration of the form of charges, and a recommendation as to the disposition that should be made of the case in the interest of justice and discipline.
+The investigating officer shall submit a formal report to the convening authority, the state staff judge advocate, and the accused.
+This report must include all of the following: - (a) A statement of the name, organization, or address of counsel and information as to the presence or absence of counsel throughout the proceedings if counsel has been requested by the accused.